hpi-epic/BP2021/README.md

 pip install -e .[cpu]
 ```

 This installs the `recommerce` folder (and its subdirectories) as a local pip package.
 The `-e` flag indicates to pip that the package should be installed in an editable state.
 This results in the packages not being directly written to where pip dependencies usually would, but only a "link" to you current working directory being created.
-In order to install the package, we use `setuptools`, which uses the `setup.py`, `setup.cfg` and `pyproject.toml` files located in the `recommerce` directory of the project.
+In order to install the package, we use `setuptools`, which uses the `setup.py`, `setup.cfg` and `pyproject.toml` files located in the root directory of the project.
 The `setup.cfg` file includes all necessary metadata needed to correctly install the project.

 If you want to properly install the project as a pip package, omit the `-e` flag.
 This will "copy" the packages into your pip-installation folder (when using conda, this will be `Path/To/anaconda3/envs/your_venv_name/Lib/site-packages`), meaning that any changes to your source-code will only be reflected when installing the package again, therefore you should not use that command if you plan on changing the code.

-You can confirm that the installation was successfull by checking
+You can confirm that the installation was successful by checking

 ```terminal
 recommerce --version
 ```

-Package installation was adapted from [this repository](https://github.com/mCodingLLC/SlapThatLikeButton-TestingStarterProject).

 ## 4. Testing